Lindsay Arnold Shows Off Tiny Baby Bump & Long Legs In Family Snap

 Spent the last 5 days connecting and spending quality time with my favorite people ever.
 AND celebrating my baby sisters @ryleearnold1 15th!!!!! birthday ????????
 I just wanted to quickly express my gratitude to my incredible parents who raised me in a home where we were taught to respect, love, and care for EVERYONE regardless of any differences we have whether that be skin color, our beliefs, social status etc. I was raised with LOVE and was taught to give love whenever and wherever I can.
 I know that I am not perfect but I do know that I will always do what I can to grow and learn everyday.
 I encourage you all to try and give a little more love today!
 Listen, learn, and open your hearts to others and see what changes happen for you.

 The family visited Lake Powell for their getaway.
 Lake Powell is a man-made reservoir featuring Rainbow Bridge & other rock formations.
-It is located on the Colorado River, on the border between Utah and Arizona.
+It is located on the Colorado River between Utah and Arizona.
 The family hails from Utah so the trip would be considered local.

-The group took the mini-vacation, which Lindsay said was 5 days in length, to celebrate their family uniti and her sister Rylee’s 15th birthday.
+The group took the mini-vacation, which Lindsay said was five days in length, to celebrate their family unity and her sister Rylee’s 15th birthday.
 In the photo’s caption, the dance pro spoke of her thanks for the life lessons taught to her by her parents.
 These included care and acceptance for all people regardless of their differences.

 In the first pic, the family appeared to be grouped together on what seemed to be the bow of a boat.
-Large panes of glass were seen behind the group and a wheel that was used to turn the boat was positioned directly behind Samuel.
+Large panes of glass were seen behind the group and a wheel used to turn the boat was positioned directly behind Samuel.

 Most of the clan was barefoot.
 Everyone showed off golden tans and lots of legs as they smiled for the group image.

 The second photo featured the family as they snuggled close together.
 They were all laughing and appeared happy.
 Fans of the dance pro were delighted by the image and shared their sentiments in the comments section of the share.